deephaven/barrage/docs/wire-guide.md

 ## Row Set / Index Wire Format

-An Index is serialized as a series of commands.
+A Row Set is serialized as a series of commands.
 Each command is one-byte split into a 5-bit (high) value and a 3-bit (low) value.

 Possible Command Types (most significant 5 bits):